GaetanoPiazzolla/gaetanopiazzolla.github.io/_posts/2025-06-01-logical-delete.md

 ## Basic Implementation

-The standard basic implementation is to use an update query to set the deleted columns.
+The standard basic implementation is to use an update query to set the deleted columns:

 ```java
 public void deleteAuthorBasic(Integer id, String reason) {